whynotavailable/my-site/posts/init.md

 Turso has a ton of limitations, it's sqlite, and sqlite is insanely limited in what you can do with it.
 In Postgres I can make HSTORE or ARRAY fields to make composable fields.
 As an example a tag field can be represented as an array of text and you can query for all rows with that contain a value.
 Sqlite has some work in the JSONB space that I'm looking forward to testing, but for now it's altered how I would normally design my data.

 The reason I decided to use Turso is because it would work and not be terribly expensive.
 The free tier would have worked, but I paid the ten bucks so that I don't have a performance degradation caused by a sleepy database.
 If you have a need where sqlite would work, I'd give them a shot.
 I'll probably write an article purely about Turso later, but for now I'll leave it here.

+A fun consequence of an outside network managed database is that you can use it as a control plane.
+Part of the pain of data is that you need to write authorization logic, and while I could use some JWT auth middleware and make an endpoint to update the database I don't need to.
+The CLI directly updates the database.
+This has an additional side effect that my local version of the site uses the exact same data as the one in production since it's pointed to the same place.
+That has made styling significantly easier since I get to use real data for it.
+Assuming I'm not updating the rust code I just call `whynotblog --dev true` and I'm on my way.
+When I'm done writing a piece I just call `whynotblog-cli post {slug}` and it instantly updates the site.

 ## Languages